ufrn-concprog/deadlock-example/README.md

 Thread T1 is BLOCKED on object Resource@4c2ad864 owned by Thread T2 Thread T2 is BLOCKED on object Resource@1186ab6c owned by Thread T1
 ```

-In this example, *Thread T1* is created with *Resource A* assigned and wants to hold *Resource B*, while *Thread T2* is created with *Resource B* assigned and wants to hold *Resource A*.
-This circular wait represents a deadlock.

 ---